 123 AURAL PERCEPTION I. F, quarter course.
 A course in the development of the ability to hear and to sing at sight the rhythmic, melodic, and harmonic elements of music.
-Rhythmic perception involves all note values and rests in various combinations, with an emphasis on duplet and triplet contrasts.
-Melodic perception involves all intervals smaller than an octave above and below a given note.
-Harmonic perception involves the major and minor triads in root position, first inversion, and second inversion as well as augmented and diminished triads.
 To be taken concurrently with 103.
+Mrs. R. Rus.
+124 AURAL PERCEPTION II.
+S, quarter course.
+A continuation of 123.
 Mrs. R. Rus.